-I happened to be at a meeting in Rodborough near to the Prince Albert Pub, unfortunately, it was too early and closed at the time.
+I was at a meeting in Rodborough near to the Prince Albert Pub.
+When I passed by it was too early and unfortunately closed.
 I decided rather than navigating public transport that I would take a walk on the common, then back to Stroud to grab lunch.

 Walk On Rodborough Common

-The first step was to walk along the roads the last one being Dark Lane which was uphill until I reached a cattle grid.
-Crossing this road led me on to the common, there seemed to be parking spaces for those who come by car.
+The first step was to walk along the roads, the last one being Dark Lane, which was uphill until I reached a cattle grid.
+Crossing this road led me on to the common.
+There are parking spaces for those who come by car.

 Rodborough Common is a big common, it is in fact 250 acres in size and has many paths to walk.
-Cattle roam free on the common these can be very inquisitive at times but I never got any attention this time.
-Maybe as it was an on-off rainy day, most were sitting down in the pasture.
+Cattle roam free on the common, these can be very inquisitive.
+However, I got no attention from the cows this time.
+Maybe, as it was an on-off rainy day, most were sitting down in the pasture.

 I did my loop of the stone wall and returned to the cattle grids where the loop had started.
-The Common is a good place for circular walks for those driving up to stretch their legs or have a picnic on a nice day.
+The Common is a good place for circular walks.
+These are ideal for those driving up to stretch their legs or have a picnic on a nice day.

 Rodborough Common To The Viaduct

 I headed back down Dark Lane and as my phone was broke was freestyle walking with only my sense of direction for guidance.
-I come across a footpath sign which was downhill into the valley, this was ideal for me.
+I come across a footpath sign which was downhill into the valley.
+This was ideal for me.
 The field had a herd of cattle in and some nice lone oak trees.
-After crossing a few fields and styles I had reached the River Frome and the viaduct that crosses it.
+After crossing a few fields and stiles I had reached the River Frome and the viaduct that crosses it.